Production companies shine light on struggles for ‘behind the scenes’ crews

 “There’s legislation that has stalled and needs to be passed for the PPP and more importantly the extended benefits to extend PUA for unemployment benefits for people in our industry that have been affected with zero income,” Shawn Lear said.

-Lear, with Bandit Lites in Nashville, says that funding is crucial to keeping those families afloat.
+Lear, with Bandit Lites in Nashville, said that funding is crucial to keeping those families afloat.
 Many production companies are estimating they will be without consistent incomes until next spring.

 “To go from being in an industry that just works, works, works, to a dead stop that’s hard to even grasp mentally, nonetheless financially,” Lisle said.